 Thomas University currently participates in intercollegiate sports and is nationally affiliated with the National Association of Intercollegiate Athletes.
-These teams include Men's and Women's Soccer, Men's and Women's Golf, Men's and Women's Basketball, Men's and Women's Swimming, Women's Fast Pitch Softball, Men and Women's Cross Country, Men and Women's Track and Field, and Men's Baseball.
-In addition to varsity teams, we have junior varsity baseball, junior varsity fast pitch softball, junior varsity men's golf, and junior varsity men's soccer.
+These teams include Men's and Women's Soccer, Men's and Women's Basketball, Men's and Women's Swimming, Women's Fast Pitch Softball, Men and Women's Cross Country, Men and Women's Track and Field, Men's Baseball, and Women's Flag Football.
+In addition to varsity teams, we have junior varsity baseball, junior varsity fast pitch softball, and junior varsity men's soccer.
 The teams are members of the NAIA and The Sun Conference.